-Daily bookings include public sector, eg. NHS, Local Council, Police, educational courses and employment services, business and church seminars, handy-craft classes, music and drama for those with additional needs, weddings, funerals etc. Charges for the use of the Centre are based on business tariffs or if the service is run by a small community group a % of their fees is accepted as rental payment.
+Daily bookings include

+- public sector, eg. NHS, Local Council, Police, educational courses and employment services, - business use includes some private professional services such as counselling and health services such as weight watchers - church seminars and conferences, organized locally or nationally - handy-craft classes, music d drama for those with additional needs, - weddings, funerals etc.

+Charges for the use of the Centre are based on business tariffs or if the service is run by a small community group a percentage of their fees is accepted as rental payment.